 |Experience:||Entry Level||Mailing Address:|

-In the Army National Guard, the Food Service Specialist takes care of the dietary and nutritional needs of fellow Soldiers, ensuring their ability to meet the challenges before them.
+In this role, you will take care of all dietary and nutritional needs of fellow Soldiers, ensuring their ability to face the challenges before them.
 You'll learn how to plan and prep menus, how to prepare and serve food, and how to ensure food safety and facility sanitation, whether you're feeding 25 Soldiers or 2,500, in the field or in a fixed facility.
-And when your training is complete, you will have the professional savvy and leadership skills to assume a vital role in the growing hospitality industry.

 This position may qualify for a bonus, ask your National Guard recruiter for the most up-to-date information.